-“With these negotiations, the USTR has a real chance to set a precedent that will change how the U.S. approaches future trade negotiations moving forward,” said Teamsters General President James P. Hoffa.
-“We have seen the damage that NAFTA and free trade policies have done to our country for the past two decades.
+“With these negotiations, the USTR has a real chance to set a precedent that will change how the U.S. approaches future trade negotiations moving forward,” said Jim Hoffa, Teamsters General President.
+“We have seen the damage that NAFTA and free-trade policies have done to our country for the past two decades.
 It is time to negotiate trade agreements that encourage job growth here in the U.S. while revitalizing our manufacturing industry.”

 The union also called for the USTR to prioritize transparency during the negotiations and ensure that all stakeholders are included in the process from the beginning.

-“As a member of the Advisory Committee on Trade Policy and Negotiations and the Labor Advisory Committee, I look forward to working closely with Ambassador Lighthizer to dramatically upgrade NAFTA,” Hoffa said.
-“The USTR must avoid making the same mistakes that occurred during the Trans Pacific Partnership negotiations by having a fully transparent and inclusive negotiation process.”
+“As a member of the Advisory Committee on Trade Policy and Negotiations and the Labor Advisory Committee, I look forward to working to dramatically upgrade NAFTA,” Hoffa said.
+“The USTR must avoid making the same mistakes that occurred during the Trans-Pacific Partnership negotiations by having a fully transparent and inclusive negotiation process.”